SciBorgs/SciGuides/reference-sheets/EnvironmentSetup.md

 1. Visit https://github.com/
 2. Click "Sign up" in the top right corner
-3. Follow the prompts to create your account:
+3. Follow the prompts to create your account
-   - Enter your email address
-   - Create a password
-   - Choose a username
-   - Solve the CAPTCHA if prompted
-   - Verify your email address

 ## Configuring Git

 After installing Git and creating a GitHub account, you need to configure Git with your name and email: